Eureka Mighty Mite Vacuum Review

 Miele Classic C1

 The Miele Classic C1 is a more versatile canister vacuum than the Eureka Mighty Mite.
-The Miele feels better built, is easier to maintain, and has a wide variety of convenience features like a self-winding power cord and a tool clip that sits at the base of its wand.
+The Miele feels better built, is easier to maintain, and offers a wide variety of convenience features, including a self-winding power cord and a tool clip that sits at the base of its wand.
 It also has a more powerful motor and is more maneuverable despite its heavier weight.
-However, the Eureka is still a good choice if you're looking for an inexpensive alternative that weighs less and takes up less room when not in use.
+However, the Eureka is still a good choice if you're looking for an inexpensive alternative that weighs less and occupies less space when not in use.

 Eureka Whirlwind Bagless Canister

 The Eureka Whirlwind Bagless Canister and the Eureka Mighty Mite are similarly performing canister vacuums.
-The Whirlwind feels better built and incurs lower recurring costs by virtue of its bagless design.
+The Whirlwind feels better built and incurs lower recurring costs due to its bagless design.
 However, the Mighty Mite has more tools, is a bit more portable, and has a longer range.
 User maintenance is much easier, and its dirtbag holds more debris.
 Both vacuums have similar straight-suction heads that struggle with larger debris.

 Show more